Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/tensorflow.md

 }
 ```

-The next step is to create a `SavedModelBuilder` object and save the model under desired directory.
+The next step is to create a `SavedModelBuilder` object and save the model
+under a desired directory.

 ```python
 builder = tf.saved_model.builder.SavedModelBuilder(export_dir)